casper-ecosystem/casperecosystem-io-data/ecosystem/team_finance/data.md

 <!--lang:en-->
 Team Finance enables web3 projects to manage all their token services in one place.
 You can create tokens, set up and manage vesting schedules, lock your team tokens, liquidity, and NFTs, and create staking pools.
 Team Finance covers the A-Z of token management.

-Team Finance is powered by TrustSwap, a DeFi ecosystem that also includes The Crypto App and the TrustSwap Launchpad
+Team Finance is powered by TrustSwap, a DeFi ecosystem that also includes The Crypto App and the TrustSwap Launchpad.
 <!--lang:es--]

 <!--lang:de--]